Hiroshima (book): Literary reception

 Every American who has permitted himself to make jokes about atom bombs, or who has come to regard them as just one sensational phenomenon that can now be accepted as part of civilization, like the airplane and the gasoline engine, or who has allowed himself to speculate as to what we might do with them if we were forced into another war, ought to read Mr. Hersey.
 When this magazine article appears in book form the critics will say that it is in its fashion a classic.
 But it is rather more than that.

 The magazine later termed Hersey's account of the bombing "the most celebrated piece of journalism to come out of World War II."

 It was also met with approval by The New Republic which said "Hersey's piece is certainly one of the great classics of the war".
 While the majority of the excerpts praised the article, Mary McCarthy said that "to have done the atomic bomb justice, Mr. Hersey would have had to interview the dead".
 It was quickly a book in the Book-of-the-Month Club; it was distributed for free because of the questions it raised about the humanity of the human race.
-Hiroshima was also read word for word on the radio by the American Broadcasting Company, amplifying its effects.